matthew-wong-btig/apac-coe-technical-test-fall-2023/techtest.md

   - Comments on task (optional)
 - Expected completion time: 3 days
 - Open source library can be use if the number of stars on Github > 5k
-- It is suggested to add [tags](https://git-scm.com/book/en/v2/Git-Basics-Tagging) on your git commit history upon finish of each task, if candidate does not prefer git tags, please include a section on README.md how should we run the programme for corresponding task
 - The suggested outcome of this technical test is a single Github repository.
 But if needed, candidate can submit multiple repositories.
 - In case of enquiry, please email [BTIGAPCOE@btig.corp](mailto://BTIGAPCOE@btig.corp).